CouncilofLorien/counciloflorien.github.io/docs/cards/T/the-cock-crows.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
-> > Cancels a Troll attack.
-Alternatively, if Gates of Morning is in play, it forces the discard of one hazard permanent-event. <br>_“...a cock crowed.
+> > Cancels a Troll attack. <br>&ensp;Alternatively, if _Gates of Morning_ is in play, it forces the discard of one hazard permanent-event. <br>_“...a cock crowed.
 Shrill and clear he crowed...welcoming only the morning that in the sky far above the shadows of death was coming with the dawn."_ ***---&#65279;LotRV***
 >

 ### _Middle-earth: The Wizards Unlimited_